-Hemp leaf burn: Find out what it is, how to recognise it and prevent it
+Hemp leaf burn: Find out what it is, how to recognize it and prevent it

 There is always something to learn about the world of hemp growing.
 However, even when hemp growers pay attention to every step of the cultivation process, they can still come across a few inconveniences from the moment they plant the cannabis seeds to flowering.
 One of the most frequent is leaf burn.